 While many moms might think that dialing back on their workout routine and laying low will help them feel better, staying active throughout those nine months will actually help relieve many of the pesky pregnancy symptoms you're experiencing.

-In fact, the American College of Obstetricians and Gynecologists (ACOG) encourages healthy pregnant women to exercise to prevent unhealthy weight gain, constipation, back pain and gestational diabetes.
+In fact, the American College of Obstetricians and Gynecologists (ACOG) encourages healthy pregnant people to exercise to prevent unhealthy weight gain, constipation, back pain and gestational diabetes.
 As always, it's best to get the green light from your doctor before starting a new workout routine or making adjustments to an existing one.

 The Benefits of Yoga During Pregnancy